Inditex: Investing in Fast Fashion

 The Numbers

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
-I don't have the growth rate from 2013 as Finbox only provides data for the past ten years.
-Inditex has managed to grow its equity every year over the past nine years, with the exception of fiscal 2021, which was impacted by the pandemic.
+Inditex has managed to grow its equity every year over the past ten years, with the exception of fiscal 2021, which was impacted by the pandemic.
+This is a strong sign of the company’s ability to consistently retain earnings, reinvest in the business, and create long-term value for shareholders.
+Steady growth in equity, especially when accompanied by dividends, reflects a healthy and sustainable business model.
 These numbers are very impressive, and I expect that Inditex will continue growing its equity annually moving forward.

 Debt